Crews give up hope of finding survivors at collapse site

 Miami-Dade Fire Chief Alan Cominsky said he expected the recovery operation to take several more weeks.

+A Miami-Dade fire helicopter flew over the site.
+As the ceremony neared its end, an accordion player unseen on a nearby tennis court played Aaron Copland’s “Fanfare for the Common Man," which was followed by a piccolo playing “The Battle Hymn of the Republic.”
+Firefighters from Ohio, Pennsylvania, New Jersey, the federal government and elsewhere were also present.

+On a tall nearby fence, families and well-wishers had posted photos of the victims, supportive messages and flowers.
+Firefighters hung a banner atop the fence that read “Miami-Dade Fire Rescue Mourns With You.”

-Hope of finding survivors was briefly rekindled after workers demolished the remainder of the building, allowing rescuers access to new areas of debris.
+Hope of finding survivors was briefly rekindled after workers demolished the remainder of the building on Sunday, allowing rescuers access to new areas of debris they hoped would contain “voids," or open pockets with enough room for a person.

 Some of those voids did exist, mostly in the basement and the parking garage, but no survivors emerged.
 Instead, teams recovered more than a dozen additional victims.
 Because the building fell in the early morning hours, many residents were found dead in their beds.